Readers are curious:

 I got on this topic because there is a popular blogger, a published author, who has seemingly deleted her longtime blog, Mabel’s House.

 People she knew and trusted in her town, who she should have been able to count on, were not kind to her.

-I read her words, and they are uniquely and poignantly beautiful, even though there is a sadness that runs through the paragraphs like a cut that won’t stop bleeding.
+Her words are uniquely and poignantly beautiful.
+But there is a sadness that runs through the paragraphs like a cut that won’t stop bleeding.

 I keep hearing my late Uncle Trent’s words in my head.

 “Some people don’t have anything better to do than sit around and pick lint out of their belly buttons.”

 And it makes me cranky.
 Because I love blogging.
 And I love being a writer.
 I love my Facebook account, and Instagram is fun.
 But I do not like feeling like I’m a side show.
 I don’t like feeling like my real life, in all it’s painful glory lately, is some sort of reality sitcom to be watched and critiqued.

 Actually, it kind of makes me want to set my hair on fire and beat it out with a golf shoe…”

 The girl is FUNNY!